 Stealing is completely unacceptable in our community.
-Students who are found to have stolen the property of others are typically Rusticated and put on a Final Warning.
-The same applies to any student found guilty of shoplifting, although this is likely to be reported to the Police.
-Remember that borrowing without asking is stealing too.
+A community like ours is built on trust and stealing erodes such trust.
+Students who are found to have stolen the property of others are typically Rusticated and put on a Warning.
+The same applies to any student found quilty of shoplifting, although this is likely to be reported to the Police.
+Remember that borrowing without asking is also stealing.